 AGRI 189 1-5 credits

-Students schedule and participate in industry-related activities that enhance leadership capabilities.
-With guidance from an instructor, students develop a written plan outlining the anticipated leadership experiences and complete a portfolio detailing the completed experiences with a self-assessment of the leadership qualities gained.
+Schedule and participate in industry-related activities that enhance leadership capabilities.
+With guidance from an instructor, develop a written plan outlining the anticipated leadership experience and complete a portfolio detailing the completed experiences with a self-assessment of the leadership qualities gained.
 Out-of-pocket fees/expenses may be required.
-Prerequisites: instructor’s permission.
+Prerequisites: instructor's permission.

 AGRI 196 1-5 credits